Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/17-Hough-Transform/README.md

 end
 ```

-The Matlab model is run and its performance compared to the built-in Matlab function `hough` is found in the Image Processing Toolbox.
-Here, it is run with a $216\times 240$ image of the AMD Instinct and show "heat maps" of the 2D Hough Transform output histograms for both the Matlab function and the AMD 16-bit Matlab model.
+The MATLAB model is run and its performance compared to the built-in MATLAB function `hough` is found in the Image Processing Toolbox.
+Here, it is run with a $216\times 240$ image of the AMD Instinct and show "heat maps" of the 2D Hough Transform output histograms for both the MATLAB function and the AMD 16-bit MATLAB model.

 ![figure](images/hough_model.png)